 In 2008, she collaborated with Prague Symphony Orchestra in January, with Dresdner Philharmonie led by Rafael Frühbeck de Burgos in June to July, and with Suk Chamber Orchestra (led by Akira Senju in the first half of the tour) in November to December.

-In February 2009, Mariko released CD "Vivaldi: The Four Seasons," and Crystal Disk "Air on G-string" (EMI Music Japan) as the first Japanese artist to release Crystal Disk.
+In February 2009, Mariko released CD "Vivaldi: The Four Seasons," and Crystal Disk "Air on G-string" (EMI Music Japan, at the time) as the first Japanese artist to release Crystal Disk.

 Starting April, she is introducing the fascination of classical music through NHK Radio, "Tea for Classic."
 Her calm tone of voice and easily understandable comment attracts not only classical music fans, but also to wide range of listeners.